 Things To Stay On Earth For

 Have you seen this Mars One thing yet?
 It's literally the most terrifying prospect I've ever seen, and for once in my life I am not being hyperbolic.
 Basically people are applying to go to Mars and never come back.
 If you need to take a minute to lie down and have a panic attack, I understand.
 If you're selected for the mission, you'll fly off to Mars to live in an inflatable pod until you die because scientists don't yet have the technology to bring people back.
-AUUUGH.
+AUGH.
 I know.
 It's terrible.
-Earth is full of too many delightful things that make me never want to leave.
+I'd never do it, because Earth is full of so many delightful things that make me never want to leave.
 Here are some of them. —Katie

 What if you get to Mars and you realize you don't like any of the three people you're going to be living with forever?
 Every two years, four more astronauts will be shot up to Mars to chill with you, but, man, that is some slim pickins.
 What if no one gets your humor?
 Or likes to talk about the movie Twilight?
 You'll be forced to talk to a volleyball, a la Wilson.

 I bet diehard Mars fans will be like, "Whatever, I don't need french fries.
 I will be fine crunching on this dehydrated ice cream sandwich.
 Space exploration rocks!
 McDonald's is the downfall of America, anyway."

 All of those people are liars.